GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-mutations/en.md

 ### Mutated entity

 Directly the mutated entity in case of success or <code>null</code> in case of failure, and any error message will be displayed in the JSON response\'s top-level <code>errors</code> entry.

+### Comparing the 2 methods

+The main difference lies in that, by containing the errors, the “payload” object allows us to represent them better, even having a unique GraphQL type per kind of error.
+This allows us to present different reactions for different errors in the application, thus  improving the user experience.

+For instance, mutation `updatePost` returns a `PostUpdateMutationPayload`, whose field `errors` returns a list of `CustomPostUpdateMutationErrorPayloadUnion`.
+This is a union type which contains the list of all possible errors that can happen when modifying a custom post:

+- `CustomPostDoesNotExistErrorPayload`
+- `GenericErrorPayload`
+- `LoggedInUserHasNoEditingCustomPostCapabilityErrorPayload`
+- `LoggedInUserHasNoPermissionToEditCustomPostErrorPayload`
+- `LoggedInUserHasNoPublishingCustomPostCapabilityErrorPayload`
+- `UserIsNotLoggedInErrorPayload`